Rescue Food From the Big Bad Trash Monster!

 Food Can Be Repurposed

 Safe and wholesome food that is currently being wasted could help feed families and individuals in need and reduce food insecurity.
 Each year, food banks like Feeding America rescue and redistribute around 3.6 billion pounds of food – only a small percentage of the food that could have been donated instead of going to a landfill.
+Furthermore, Californians send 11.2 billion pounds of food to landfills each year, some of which are still fresh enough to be recovered to feed people who are food insecure.
+Reducing food waste and increasing food rescue plans allows your students and school to join the rest of the community to save food from being tossed out.

 Why Food Waste is a Social Justice Issue